 During the summer before your initial enrollment at Johns Hopkins, your athletic coach will connect you with the Assistant Director of Student-Athlete Success who will guide you through your transition to the university.
 You will have the opportunity to discuss your potential fall class schedule, resources you can utilize over the summer to prepare for prospective coursework, and have any remaining questions that you have answered about what to expect during your first year on campus.

 As a first-year student-athlete, you will be invited to participate in the Blue Jays RISE program.
 The program itself is designed to support students at various levels of involvement depending on need, but may include all or some of the following for your individual experience:

 - Regularly scheduled individual advising appointments

-- RISE Academic Mentor (available to all first-year student-athletes)
+- Student-Athlete Mentor (SAM) (available to all first-year student-athletes)

 - Team study hall